 New Recipes Teach New Skills

 Pilots measure their expertise by counting up the number of hours they’ve spent airborne.
-You’ll likewise find that your comfort and ability in the kitchen grows with every new meal you prepare from scratch.
+You’ll likewise find that your kitchen skills grow with every new recipe you try.
+As you get more recipes under your belt, it won’t be long before you become comfortable cooking just about anything.

 Vegan Cooking Basics

-While an excellent vegan cookbook can help you step up your cooking game, know that it’s quite possible to cook sensational meals without ever using a recipe.
-Specifically, I regard five dishes as “core foods” that are perfect starting points for a beginner cook:
+Any vegan cookbook can help you step up your cooking game.
+But you can also learn how to cook sensational meals without ever using a recipe.
+Specifically, I regard the following dishes as “core foods” that are ideal for beginning cooks:

-Not only are each of these foods easy to make, they can all be prepared in countless ways.
+Not only are these meals easy to make, they can all be prepared in countless ways.
 Today’s stir-fry might be sweet potatoes, purple cabbage, and tofu served over brown rice and topped with peanut sauce.
 Tomorrow’s might be bok-choy, tempeh, and peppers in a tamari-ginger sauce, served over quinoa.

-In addition to the five core foods we’ve just reviewed, you should absolutely learn how to prepare rice and beans, so be sure to check out the preceding links.
+In addition to the core foods I’ve featured above, you should absolutely learn how to prepare rice and beans (my links provide complete cooking directions).
 Rice and beans are the perfect match when served together, and rice is also excellent as a bed for stews, stir-fries, and roasted vegetables.
-Beans nutritional powerhouses, and on top of that they’re cheap, delicious, and can be prepared in a multitude of ways.
+Beans are nutritional powerhouses.
+They’re also remarkably cheap, delicious, and can be prepared in a multitude of ways.

 Exploring World Cuisines

-That’s largely because, throughout history, it was generally impossible for most people to eat a diet heavily based on animal products.
+That’s largely because, throughout history, few people could eat a diet heavily based on animal products.
 Refrigeration didn’t exist, so meat spoiled rapidly when transported or stored.

 Here are some of the world’s most popular vegan-friendly foods: